elastisys/compliantkubernetes/docs/user-guide/self-managed-services/flux.md

 This guide depends on the [self-managed cluster resources](../../operator-manual/user-managed-crds.md) feature to be enabled.
 This is so Flux gets the necessary CRDs and ClusterRoles installed.

-Flux also requires the image repository `ghcr.io/fluxcd` to be whitelisted.
+Flux also requires the image repository `ghcr.io/fluxcd` to be allowlisted.
 Ask your platform administrator to do this while enabling the self-managed cluster resources feature.

 ### Git

-You need to setup a git repository that will contain the manifest files.
-This can be a personal or organization repository. *It is recommended that it is a private repository.*
+You need to setup a Git repository that will contain the manifest files.
+This can be a personal or organization repository. *It is strongly recommended that it is a private (as in: not public) repository.*

-Next you need to generate an SSH key that will be used to communicate with the git repository.
-The private key will be used as a Kubernetes secret in a later step.
+Next you need to generate an SSH key that will be used to communicate with the Git repository.
+The private key will be used as a Kubernetes Secret in a later step.
 ```
 ssh-keygen -t rsa -C "flux-deploymentkey" -f <path-to-store-key>
 ```
-After you have generated an SSH Key, you want to add it as a deploy key in your git repository.
+After you have generated an SSH Key, you want to add it as a deploy key in your Git repository.
 This can be done through `Settings` -> `Deploy keys`.
 Copy your public key that you just generated and paste here.

 ### Kubernetes